inbo/tutorials/content/tutorials/development_docker/index.md

 However, documenting the exact tools and versions used in a project does not guarantee that these versions will be accessible to future investigators (like oneself, trying to reproduce an analysis five years later).
 This is where **Docker images** come in.
 Docker images are the actual containers which you create from the Dockerfile blueprints by the process of building.
+In the "tiny home" metaphor: your "image" is the physical (small, but real, DIY-achievement) home to live in, built from step-by-step instructions.
-Think of a docker image as a virtual copy of your computer which you store for later re-activation.
+Think of a Docker image as a virtual copy of your computer which you store for later re-activation.
 For example, a collection of images for specific analysis pipelines at INBO are preserved at [Docker Hub/inbobmk](https://hub.docker.com/u/inbobmk).
-We consider these "stable" versions because they could be re-activated no matter what crazy updates shatter the R community, which enables us to return to all details of previous analyses.
+We consider these "stable" versions because they could be re-activated no matter what crazy future updates will shatter the R community, which enables us to return to all details of previous analyses.

 Some confusion might arise from the fact that managing these image snapshots is achieved with the same vocabulary as version control, for example you would ["commit"](https://docs.docker.com/reference/cli/docker/container/commit) updated versions and ["push"](https://docs.docker.com/reference/cli/docker/image/push) them to a container repository.